What is Phishing?

 Tip 3 - verify links before clicking

-It’s important that you don’t automatically click on embedded links in emails.
+It's important to think before you click on embedded links in emails

 Tip 4 - never give out personal details